 How big should the backup volume be?

 The backup volume should be at least as large as the amount of data that you want to copy to it.
 If you're planning to make regular backups to this volume, a good rule of thumb is that the backup volume should be at least twice as large as the amount of data that you're initially backing up to it.
 This allows for a modest amount of data growth and room for backup history (i.e. snapshots).

 Most external storage devices will work just fine for your backups, however performance and reliability vary.
-It would be impossible for us to curate an exhaustive list of every device/Mac combination that does and does not work.
-However, we frequently get asked for a recommendation, so here's a list of some storage devices that we have tested with good results.
-Performance and price go hand-in-hand.
-USB-C equipped Macs can work well with a USB-C (USB 3.1) equipped storage device, especially if the storage media is solid state (i.e. SSD or NVMe, not "flash" drives, e.g. USB thumb drives).
+It would be impossible for us to curate an exhaustive list of every device, but we frequently get asked for a recommendation, so here's a list of some storage devices that we have tested with good results.
+Performance and price go hand-in-hand, we recommend that you avoid the cheapest devices.

 USB 3.1/3.2 Portable External SSD